resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **A:** No, you’ve lost your machine for good.

-###Project -> Access & Security Tab -> API Access

-**Activity:**  Could you all please make sure you are on the API Access tab.

-**Q:** Is everyone on the same tab as me?

-Please hold up a Red sticky note if the answer is "No" and a Green one if the answer is "Yes".

-Remember, NeCTAR infrastructure can be communicated with by more than just the browsers we’re using at the moment.
-You can write or use other programs to manage your cloud resources.
-There is also a suite of command line tool that you can use instead of the dashboard.

-This tab simply gives you all the information you’ll need if you are going to use those tools.

-**Question: 5**

-**Answer: C**

 ## Project -> Instances Tab

 **Activity:**  Could you all please make sure you are on the Instances tab.